Ferr0x/thesis/README.md

 + Stack Buffer Overflow
 + Heap Overflow
-+ Buffer Overflow on Linux Kernel \n
++ Buffer Overflow on Linux Kernel

 In each topic, the ways in which the vulnerabilities work are explained, the mitigation strategies aimed at preventing attacks and, finally, a concrete example is provided accompanied by an attached exploit.